Point and Ask: Incorporating Pointing into Visual Question Answering: : reasoning about a region

 The images are randomly divided into (1) \emph{train}, 70\%, with 40,409 questions across 12,867 images; (2) \emph{val}, 10\% with 5,724 questions across 1,838 images; (3) \emph{test-dev}, 10\%, with 5,673 questions across 1,838 images, and (4) \emph{test-final}, 10\%, at 5,910 questions across 1,837 images.

 \smallsec{Human accuracy} One final question is whether simulating the pointing as simply the center of the bounding box is a sufficiently understandable spatial disambiguation cue, and whether the dataset as a whole is reliable.
 To evaluate this, we run a small human study on 100 random questions of \emph{test-final}.
-Humans agreed with the dataset labels $76\%$ of the time, successfully understanding the reference.
 Please see Appendix \ref{sec:localhuman} for details on human evaluation.